mercybose/text_summarization/README.md

 2) Copy these files into a folder eg: test_docker that is accessible from the command line.
 NOTE: If using a Windows system, ensure WSL is installed and Docker is started and create a folder in the Linux sub system within Windows.

-3) Navigate to this folder (if Windows, navigate using the Linux subsystem by typing \\wsl$ in the address bar)
+3) Navigate to this folder (if Windows, open command prompt and type in wsl)

+for Windows: Rest of steps must be run in wsl prompt

 4) Create a Docker image from the Dockerfile by using command: docker build -t image_name .